A day. Largely grey above. Any blue rare, fleeting. Windy. Showers due.

 It would be sensible to revel in grey – it occurs enough.
 Bright-blue-sky-smiles must be triggered by something animal.
 We’re only animals trying not to be.

 Wearing second-hand wellies.
 What can you call them?
 Left overs?
 Given to me by his partner; they happen to fit.
 I knew the now dead owner during seemingly happy times.
-An aunt (I think she was) said they were the happiest times.
+A cousin said they were the happiest times.
 That’s good.
 But it’s all relative.
 I don’t know how bad things were before.

 Wellies to pressure-wash a patio.
 Banish slippery-when-wet mould from the slabs.
 Banish as time and effort allows.
 Know it will return.
 Prevent an accident in the meantime.
 Hopefully.